 Both the certificate and the minor begin with an entry-level course, ARTX 2000, which introduces the student to technologies in the arts.
 The core coursework is made up of ARTX courses designed to explore a wide array of digital tools in a fine arts context.
 The final course for the minor and certificate is FA 4950, a capstone project class.
 The experience allows students to organize and synthesize knowledge and skills acquired in their major fields of study and in arts technology.
-The course prepares undergraduates for the expectations and standards of graduate work and the professional workplace.
+The course prepares undergraduates for graduate work and professional workplace expectations and standards.
 It also serves as the culmination of the inquiry-based learning of earlier coursework in Fine Arts, broadening, deepening, and integrating the total experience of the field of study.

-Please direct questions regarding the Minor or Certificate to the faculty mentor for the Arts Technology Program Paul Stout: email@example.com.
+Please direct questions regarding the Minor or Certificate to the faculty mentor for the Arts Technology Program, Lewis J. Crawford: email@example.com.
 To declare a minor or certificate, schedule an initial advising appointment with College of Fine Arts advisors by emailing firstname.lastname@example.org.

 Students who intend to declare a minor or to complete the certificate must see a College of Fine Arts Advisor.
 The advisor will assist the student to track program requirements and will notify the Graduation Division at the time of graduation (minor) or completion of the coursework (certificate).